 Research on Land Use and Transportation Planning

 California passed Senate Bill 375 in 2008.
-The law requires that each metropolitan planning organization (MPO) develop a Sustainable Community Strategies to illustrate how integrated land use, transportation, and housing planning will achieve regional greenhouse gas emission reduction targets.
+The law requires that each metropolitan planning organization (MPO) develop a Sustainable Community Strategy to illustrate how integrated land use, transportation, and housing planning will achieve regional greenhouse gas emission reduction targets.
 The research projects listed below offer insights and solutions for MPOs, local governments, and consumers seeking to reduce car trips and car trip lengths and increase transit use, walking, and biking.

 Complete Research Projects